Located within Newcastle NSW, Margaret Jurd College isn’t an average secondary college.

 Our thanks also to the Hunter Presbytery that for more than 30 years has been an integral part of our work and enabled the college to train and support our terrific team of teachers and support staff.

-Margaret Jurd College exists in its current form thanks to the generosity of the Shortland Congregation of the Uniting Church.
+Margaret Jurd College exists in its current form thanks to the generosity of the Wallsend-Shortland Multi Centre Congregation.
 In 2010, the Congregation gifted land for the school’s current campus at Sandgate Road, Shortland.

 The needs of a secondary college that exists to support some of our community’s most vulnerable are as complex as they are diverse.

 Margaret Jurd College provides opportunities for businesses, organisations and individuals to partner with us to support our students on their educational journey.
 From donating money to help purchase school uniforms and shoes or by providing in-kind resources that include computers, educational materials and school equipment, there are many ways that organizations can assist.

 If you think you might be able to support, please contact us on 02 4951 7314